skokielibrary/comingtogether/events/_posts/2015-01-20-film-and-discussion-the-help.markdown

 published: true
 ---

 Skeeter, a southern society girl, is determined to become a writer, but turns her friends' lives, and a small Mississippi town upside down when she interviews the black women in the community.
-PG-13.
+Rated PG-13.